 by Kenneth Semien Sr.

-During 2021, the DKM First-Timers program and ACB will honor recipients by funding the general registration fee, leadership institute, reception, banquet tickets and other activities determined by the committee and ACB Board of Directors.
+The DKM program and ACB honor recipients by funding round-trip air travel and supporting transportation, hotel accommodations (double occupancy), per diem allowance for meals and incidentals, leadership institute, reception, banquet tickets, the general convention registration fee, and other activities determined by the committee and ACB board of directors.
 Optional tours and other fun activities are not covered by the program.
-The responsibilities of each recipient include but are not limited to attending the full week of conference and convention activities from Friday, July 23 through Friday, July 30; participating in daily general sessions, the Keys to the Convention Seminar along with special-interest and committee seminars, while interacting with ACB leaders and fellow members.
+The responsibilities of each recipient include but are not limited to attending the full week of convention activities from Saturday, July 4th through Friday, July 10th; participating in daily general sessions, Keys to the Convention Seminar, along with special-interest and committee seminars, while interacting with ACB leaders and fellow members.

-The application and supporting letter should be submitted separately (the applicant submits his/her letter of application; the affiliate president submits her/his letter of recommendation) to Kelly Gasque, email@example.com, and must be received in the ACB national office no later than April 5th.
+The application and supporting letter should be submitted separately (the applicant submits his/her letter of application and the affiliate president submits her/his letter of recommendation) to Kelly Gasque, firstname.lastname@example.org, and must be received in the ACB national office no later than April 3rd.
 Incomplete applications will not be considered.
 The DKM Committee will select the 2020 First-Timers during the latter part of April.
 Eligible applicants will be notified shortly thereafter.
 The selection process will conclude with two recipients being awarded as DKM First-Timers — one from east and one from west of the Mississippi River.
 The DKM Committee reserves the right to recognize two recipients from the east or west, if there are no qualified applicants from one of the specified areas.
-All questions should be sent to DKM Chair Kenneth Semien Sr., firstname.lastname@example.org or phone (409) 866-5838.
-We look forward to offering support to every applicant in an effort to ensure a rewarding experience.
+All questions should be sent to DKM Chair Kenneth Semien Sr., email@example.com, or dial (409) 866-5838.